 The week before Thanksgiving, I like to give my students a Night Before Thanksgiving reader’s theater (you can grab it free here) so they can begin practicing.
 I’ve done this in groups, in pairs and a combination of pairs as a whole group and every year, it’s so fun to see how it turns out.
 If you’ve never done a reader’s theater, I highly recommend trying it.
 I am always so impressed with the growth they make from the first time they read it to when they’ve practiced for a week.
 You can keep it simple, or you can turn into more of a production with acting, it all depends on how much time you have!

-I also have these Thanksgiving centers for literacy and math.
+I also love these Thanksgiving centers for literacy and math.
 My favorite activity is the “Gobble the Corn” where the turkey’s beak is a greater/less than symbol and students have to decide which corn card number is larger–so cute!
 This pack is perfect for the whole month of November and ideal for most Kindergarten, First and Second grade classes.
-It also includes a Thankful Turkey Craft so students can share what they are most thankful for by writing it on a feather–the turkey is a simple color and cut so it doesn’t take a lot of prep and students aren’t spending an hour cutting/glueing (who has time for that?!).
+A bunch of the literacy activities are editable so you can differentiate the words for your students or customize it so they are focusing on specific letter sounds or words (perfect if you follow a program).
+A bunch of the math activities are also editable so you can change the difficulty level or just print and go.
+It also includes an editable writing prompt with Turkey Craft–so you can change that “What I’m Thankful For” or leave it–the turkey is a simple color and cut so it doesn’t take a lot of prep and students aren’t spending an hour cutting/glueing (who has time for that?!).
 You can see more of what’s included here.

 And we can’t forget about the read-alouds!
 I begin most of my months with switching out our book display and gathering my read alouds (I’m oddly protective over them haha!).
 Most students (and even adults) will take one look at this book and immediately think it’s about Halloween.
 But….it’s not!
 It’s a great transition book from Halloween to Thanksgiving (the pumpkin is actually a gourd, and he sits down for a Thanksgiving meal at the end).
-Here are a few more of my favorite Thanksgiving read-alouds (you can find the links to them below the image).
+Here are a few more of my favorite Thanksgiving read-alouds.
+You can click on any of the books to see them on Amazon.

 So that’s it!
 I hope you found something useful that you can do with your class to celebrate Thanksgiving.
 If you have any suggestions, feel free to drop a comment below!